loosolab/UROPA/docs/introduction.md

 You can see these instructions in more details in the --help menu of UROPA in command line: uropa.sh –h & uropa.sh –u

-#Advantages of UROPA
-* Annotation with default values:
-* Detect the most appropriate annotation with flexible keys that allow robustness, such as
-	* feature type
-	* feature position
-	* feature direction relative to peak location
-	* peak strand
-	* internal features to large peaks
-* Gives all annotations that fit to config file: Represented in the All_hits output
-* Gives also the best annotation if more than one is identified: Represented in the Best_hits output

-* Run with multiple sets of parameters at once by several queries
-* Graduated annotation with the priority key
-* Usage of custom annotation files